ThanhNguyen93/medical_device_recall/README.md

 Thus, the objective of this project is to find the relationship between these two database.
 In specific:

-- Once a report about a specific device appeard on MAUDE, how long does it take FDA to take action?
+- Once a report appeard in MAUDE, how long does it take FDA to take action?
-  - how long does it take from the first adverse event to the recall date?
+  - How long does it take from the first adverse event to the recall date?
+Does it need to be adverse event to catch their attention?
-  - how long does it take from the first malfunction/injury/death event to the recall date?
+  - How long does it take from the first malfunction/injury/death event to the recall date?
-  - if there is a big year gap, why there is a delay? what are the underlying reasons?
+  - If there is a big year gap, why there is a delay?
+What are the underlying reasons?
-- what kind of devices that have the shortest life cycle?
+- What kind of devices that have the shortest life cycle?

 __Limitations__:
 - MAUDE is a big dataset with more than 6 million rows from 1990 until 2020.
 Searching for a device in MAUDE is complicated